 Services that are covered for you What you must pay when you get these services Over-the-Counter (OTC) items This benefit is offered through OTC Health Solutions (OTCHS).
-You can place an order online, over the phone, or purchase OTC items directly from participating retailers with your Sharp Health Plan Advantage Card. • The Plan will pay up to the benefit allowance per calendar quarter (every 3 months) for eligible over-the-counter heath products through our OTC catalog, such as aspirin, vitamins, common cold medicine and There is no coinsurance, copayment, or deductible for covered OTC items.
-Our Plan pays up to \$100 every three months for OTC items. other non-prescription items.
+You can place an order online, over the phone, or purchase OTC items directly from participating retailers with your Sharp Health Plan Advantage Card.
+There is no coinsurance, copayment, or deductible for covered OTC items.
+Our Plan pays up to \$100 every three months for OTC items.
+The Plan will pay up to the benefit allowance per calendar quarter (every 3 months) for eligible over- the-counter heath products through our OTC catalog, such as aspirin, vitamins, common cold medicine and other non-prescription items. cince months for one items.
 Covered purchases may not exceed your quarterly benefit limit.
 Other limits and restrictions may apply.
 Unused benefit amounts do not carry over.
 At the beginning of each quarter, your allowance will be reloaded on your card to your quarterly benefit limit.
 Purchases made with the Sharp Health Plan Advantage Card are subject to sales tax.
 To find our OTC catalog and the ordering instructions online or over the phone, visit www.mybenefitscenter.com or call 1-855-788-3466 (TTY: 711).
-Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.
-Intensive outpatient service is a structured program of active \$0 copayment for each visit. behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization.
+Partial hospitalization services and Intensive outpatient services \$0 copayment for each visit.
+Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional